-Remote Start Auto Heated and Ventilated Seats
+Remote Start Heated Seats

-During a remote start, the heated or ventilated seats, if equipped, can be turned on automatically.
-When it is cold outside, the heated seats turn on, and when it is hot outside the ventilated seats turn on.
-The heated or ventilated seats are canceled when the ignition is turned on.
-Press the button to use the heated or ventilated seats after the vehicle is started.
+If equipped, when it is cold outside, the heated seats can be turned on automatically during a remote start.
+The heated seats are canceled when the ignition is turned on.
+Press the button to use the heated seats after the vehicle is started.

-The heated or ventilated seat indicator lights on the button do not turn on during a remote start.
+The heated seat indicator lights on the button do not turn on during a remote start.